Tesla Failure and 3 More Technology Fiascoes

-Nightingale is a Fitbit’s data-sharing project.
-A Catholic health care system, it unites a chain of over 2.5 thousand hospitals, doctor offices and similar facilities from 21 states.
+Nightingale is a Fitbit data-sharing project.
+A Catholic healthcare system, it unites a chain of over 2.5 thousand hospitals, doctor offices, and similar facilities from 21 states.
 Overall, Nightingale includes tens of millions of patient records available for data processing.
-Financed by Google and Ascension, its 2019 purchase is valued for $2.1 billion.
+Financed by Google and Ascension, its 2019 purchase is valued at $2.1 billion.

-In 2019, concerns have been voiced whether the healthcare data processing is HIPAA compliant.
+In recent years, concerns have been voiced about whether healthcare data processing is HIPAA compliant.
 The Wall Street Journal reported Google has secretly harvested an extensive number of vulnerable data - patient names, lab results, diagnoses, hospitalization records, and prescriptions.
-Therefore, in November 2019, the United States Department of Health and Human Services has launched an investigation to probe the legality of the deal.
+Therefore, in November 2019, the United States Department of Health and Human Services launched an investigation to probe the legality of the deal.

 3. Facebook and Twitter on top of social media disappointments.

-As highly popular social media have proved their untrustworthy, 2019 was just another year going completely off the rails.
-A growing number of opinion leaders are already questioning whether we need and should use them at all and if so, in which way.
+As highly popular social media have proved their untrustworthy, 2019 was just another year going entirely off the rails.
+A growing number of opinion leaders are already questioning whether we need and should use them at all and, if so, in which way.

-Twitter’s CEO Jack Dorsey announced banning any political ads on the platform, starting from November 2019.
+Twitter’s CEO, Jack Dorsey, announced the banning of any political ads on the platform.
 Experts predict a few possible ‘exceptions’ for ad campaigns due to the messy definitions.
 Moreover, the platform still allows racism and ad hominem from bullies with millions of followers.

-On the opposite, Facebook has recently stated to stop fact-checking political advertisement.
-Neither of the news was met positively with Facebook’s decision is claimed totally irresponsible and questionable.
+On the opposite, Facebook has recently started to stop fact-checking political advertisements.
+Neither of the news was met positively, with Facebook’s decision being claimed totally irresponsible and questionable.

 4. Samsung’s Galaxy Fold is a mess.

 Galaxy Fold was one of the most anticipated phones of the year.
-A $2,000 Android phablet, it is a tablet-size device that can fold in half, into a phone.
-A bleeding-edge folding technology turned out to have an embarrassingly low mean time between failure rate.
+A $2,000 Android phablet, it is a tablet-size device that can fold in half into a phone.
+A bleeding-edge folding technology turned out to have an embarrassingly low mean time between failure rates.
 Some users even accidentally destroyed their devices while trying to remove what they thought was a protective film for shipping.

-The first-day preorders went sold out but then the whole phone launch was pulled.
-Eventually, Samsung fixed the problem but by the time the gadget went back on sales in September, reviewers focused on what else can be wrong with it.
-According to the CNET test, Galaxy Fold could actually fold a mere 119,380 times, which is almost half short of the promised 200,000, or five years of use.
+The first-day preorders went sold out, but then the whole phone launch was pulled.
+Eventually, Samsung fixed the problem, but by the time the gadget went back on sale in September, reviewers focused on what else could be wrong with it.
+According to the CNET test, Galaxy Fold could actually fold a mere 119,380 times, which is almost half short of the promised 200,000 or five years of use.

 How not to fail when developing disruptive technology innovations?

-The truth is, product innovations never come easy and usually go along with a lot of criticism.
+The truth is, product innovations like Tesla failure never come easy and usually go along with a lot of criticism.
 Yet every other attempt is a valuable lesson to learn:

 - Innovations start with ideas but get implemented with strategy.
 Thus, you have to thoroughly plan your way and should probably conduct a feasibility study.

-- At this point, you can search for product designers to carry a product discovery phase and receive more insights into end-users’ needs and problems.
+- At this point, you can search for product designers to carry out a product discovery phase and receive more insights into end-users needs and problems.
 Eventually, you will take a look at a product prototype and identify potential bottlenecks.